Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-missions/rules/_index.md

 Once the mission is prepared, all players simultaneously **vote**.
 * Stick out your hand with a secret Vote inside, then reveal simultaneously.
-* If the majority voted YES, the mission SUCCEEDS.
+* If the majority voted NO, the mission FAILS.
+Otherwise, it SUCCEEDS.
-* Otherwise, the mission FAILS.

 All YES-voters now take turns collecting a single mission card.

-* SUCCESS?
-Sort turns from low to high (by vote numbers).
+* **SUCCESS?** Sort turns from low to high (by vote numbers).
 Place your collected card before you with the green side up.
-* FAIL?
-Sort turns from high to low (by vote numbers).
+* **FAIL?** Sort turns from high to low (by vote numbers).
 Place your collected card before you with the red side up.

+The active player always wins the Master Card.
+(Green side up if SUCCESS, otherwise red side.)

-If everyone voted NO, then everyone must collect a mission card and place it with the red side up.
+Exceptional Round: If **everyone voted NO**, then everyone must collect a mission card and place it with the red side up.
 (In order of vote number, high to low.)

-Whatever happens, the active player always wins the Master Card.
-As usual, if the mission SUCCEEDED the green side points up, otherwise the red side points up.
+The Master Card is **not** won.

 Once done, all Votes are discarded.
 Next round!

 _Remark:_ If the mission cards have run out while picking, any players remaining simply don't collect anything.

 @TODO: IMAGE EXAMPLE

-@TODO: INTERACTIVE EXAMPLE

 {{% /rules-block %}}